 On August 12, 2014, the International Inspection Administration "4" (AFI), under the Central Administration of International Control, attached to the General Administration of Large Taxpayers of the Tax Administration Service ("SAT"), requested that Betterware provide, with respect to 2010 year, information regarding income tax, which was provided at the time.
 On February 20, 2017, the final agreement was signed with the Taxpayer Advocacy Office ("PRODECON") regarding this SAT review.
-On March 2, 2017, SAT notified Betterware about certain issues on which an agreement was not reached.
-As a result, the Company filed a lawsuit for annulment before such SAT resolution, which is in progress as of the date of this annual report.
-Based on the evaluation of the Company, tax liabilities are not expected to arise as a result of this matter.
-The maximum contingency on this matter was estimated to amount Ps.14,010
+On March 2, 2017, the SAT notified Betteware about certain issues on which an agreement was not reached.
+As a result, Betterware filed a lawsuit for annulment before the SAT's resolution, which is still in progress'.
+Based on the evaluation of the Group's Management, tax liabilities are not expected to arise as a result of this matter.
+As of January 3, 2021, the maximum exposure of the contingent liability on this matter was estimated to amount Ps.20,086.